eosio-sg/webview-connect-findex/README.md

 Webview-connect-Findex

-Here we will tell you how to open and trade in Findex website in your RN wallet.
+Here we will tell you how embed Findex website in your RN wallet.
 Findex can post the transaction data to wallet, the account logged in the wallet sign the data, and broadcast the data signed to EOS mainnet, later, wallet could also feedback the transaction result to Findex.